Maclenn77/Tic_tac_toe/README.md

 - You can select restart a match or exit the game.
 - After winning a match, the player receive a point.

+## How to run the game

+- First you need to install Ruby Language, here is a helpfull [tutorial](https://www.theodinproject.com/courses/ruby-programming/lessons/installing-ruby-ruby-programming) from The Odin Project for that.
+-

 ## Built With

 - Ruby,
 - Visual Code,
 - Atom

+## Features
+- Takes the name of each player.
+- The game randomly choices the player who is going to start.
+- Shows the game board.
+- The player can see the selected move placed on the board.
+- The player can exit the game during the match.
+- The game saves a score for each player counting the won matches.
+- It is possible to start another match at the end of the game.

 ## Getting Started